ilifu/ilifu_user_docs/docs/cluster/best_practices.md

 ## When submitting multiples of the same job, consider using a SLURM job array

+A SLURM job array is useful if you are submitting multiple jobs at a time and the initial input for each job is the same, or can be indexed in some manner (such as a series of files like file_001, file_002, etc).
+Using an sbatch script, the `#SBATCH --array 0-100%10` parameter can be used.
+This creates an array of 100 jobs and submits the jobs in batches of 10.
+The environmental variable `{SLURM_ARRAY_TASK_ID}` can be used as an index in your script to differentiate between job inputs.

+The main benefit of using a job array is that once resources have been allocated to the job array the resources will remain dedicated until all the jobs are complete.
+This will remove the overhead of waiting in the SLURM queue for resources.

 ## You cannot install software on the nodes